Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Experiments

-We evaluated the reconstruction losses of these NFT variants on the test signals and compared them against DFT over frequencies of range $\{0:16\}$ (Fig \ref{fig:1D-compression}).
+We evaluated the reconstruction losses of these NFT variants on the test signals and compared them against DFT over frequencies of range $\{0:16\}$ (Fig \ref{fig:1D-compression}, Appendix).
 The mean squared errors together with standard deviations in parentheses are shown in Table \ref{tbl:compression}, which clearly demonstrates that NFT learns the nonlinearity of observation and compresses the data appropriately according to the hidden frequencies.
 It is also reasonable that g-NFT, which uses the identity of group element $g$ acting on each signal, achieves more accurate compression than G-NFT.
-DFT fails to compress the data effectively: it processes the observed data linearly and thus reports the non-optimal, virtual distribution of frequencies (See Fig \ref{fig:1D-compression}).
+DFT fails to compress the data effectively, which is obvious from Fig \ref{fig:DFTonDeform}.